Cookie Hinweis

 Cooperation partners

-Tommy Alain, Children's Hospital of Eastern Ontario (CHEO), Research Institute I, Ottawa, ON K1H 8L1, Canada
+Tommy Alain, Children's Hospital of Eastern Ontario (CHEO), Research Institute I, Ottawa, ON, Canada

-Karim Zaoui, Department of Otorhinolaryngology, Head and Neck Surgery, Heidelberg University Hospital, Heidelberg, Germany
+Karim Plath, Department of Otorhinolaryngology, Head and Neck Surgery, Heidelberg University Hospital, Heidelberg, Germany

 In recent years, oncolytic viruses have emerged as a promising therapy modality for solid and recurrent tumors.
-However, their ability to elicit durable remissions in patients remains limited.
-In this project we aim at combining oncolytic measles and adenoviruses with small molecule compounds (pharmacovirotherapy, PVTx) to overcome limitations of virotherapy and maximize therapeutic efficacy.
+However, their ability to elicit durable remissions in patients is limited.
+In this project we aim at combining oncolytic measles and adenoviruses with small molecule compounds (pharmacovirotherapy, PVTx) to overcome limitations to virotherapy and achieve a better therapeutic efficacy.

-Small molecules are a class of therapeutic drugs that can specifically target signaling pathways and counteract resistance factors in the host cells.
-We thus hypothesize a synergistic effect with oncolytic virotherapy.
+Small molecules are a class of therapeutic drugs that can specifically target pathways and counteract resistance factors in the host cells and can therefore act as an optimal partner for virotherapy.

-We have been screening a library of small molecules in their ability to boost the viruses' oncolytic activity.
-Further, we investigated the compounds' effect on viral replication and transgene expression and identified two promising candidates.
-Currently, we are performing in-depth analyses of the mechanisms underlying the observed synergy.
-Among other aspects, we are investigating the mode of cell death, as well as potential target proteins in the host cell, e.g., by knocking down candidate targets using RNA interference.
+Together with our cooperation partners, we aim to screen small molecules in their ability to boost the viruses' cytolytic activity, performing several viability assays.
+We will be further investigating the compounds' effect on viral replication and transgene expression.
+In a next step, we will perform in-depth analyses of the mechanisms underlying potential synergism.
+Among other aspects, we will be looking at the mode of cell death, as well as potential target proteins in the host cells, e.g. by knocking down specific targets using siRNAs.

 Funding